LIT-Protocol/lit-ai-agent/README.md

 ### API Keys
 - `OPENAI_API_KEY`
-  - Required for the `gpt-4o-mini` model (or modify code to use a different model)
+  - Required for the OpenAI GPT-4o-mini model execution
+    - Please ensure this model is enabled on your OpenAI API key
   - Used for parsing intent and executing actions
-  - Note: Any LLM provider can be used as an alternative
+  - If you'd like to use a different model or provider, you can modify [`./src/utils/subAgentUtils.ts`](./src/utils/subAgentUtils.ts).

 - `BASESCAN_API_KEY`
   - Required for contract verification on BaseScan